panta/express-resource/Readme.md

 # Express Resource

-  express-resource provides resourceful routing to express.
+  express-resource-middleware provides resourceful routing to express.
+  It is based on express-resource, adding route middleware support in a backward compatible manner.

 ## Installation

 npm:

-    $ npm install express-resource
+    $ npm install express-resource-middleware

 ## Usage

- To get started simply `require('express-resource')`, and this module will monkey-patch Express, enabling resourceful routing by providing the `app.resource()` method.
+ To get started simply `require('express-resource-middleware')`, and this module will monkey-patch Express, enabling resourceful routing by providing the `app.resource()` method.
 A "resource" is simply an object, which defines one of more of the supported "actions" listed below:

     exports.index = function(req, res){
       res.send('forum index');